StevenSermeus/DiscordBot/readme.md

+First discord bot not perfect

 Node v16.13.2
-Package : npm install discord.js dotenv fs
+Package : npm install discord.js dotenv fs redis

+Require a redis server to connect to

-Changer le BOT_TOKEN dans le .env
+Change BOT_TOKEN in the .env